EMT timetable change in Palma: More quiet at the stop — but at what cost?

 What locals and visitors can do now

-My tip: check the EMT app or website briefly before departure — a quick look can save 10–15 minutes.
-If you need to be at the airport early in the morning, plan a bit more time.
+My tip: check the EMT Palma official website or app briefly before departure — a quick look can save 10–15 minutes.
+If you need to be at the airport early in the morning, plan a bit more time (check Palma de Mallorca Airport arrivals).
 For residents it pays to communicate with neighborhood associations: many improvements happen when demand is made visible.
 And on sunny days the tried-and-true, unplanned traffic rule may reappear: a shared bike is sometimes faster than the bus — if the promenade isn't too crowded.

 In the end it's like the corner café: a little more quiet at the stop is nice — but only if no one suddenly stands in the rain with their suitcase.
 The EMT has a chance to make timetable planning more transparent and flexible.
 If it seizes it, the city wins.
 If not, the most vulnerable group pays the price.
 And that feels too important for Mallorca to leave to chance.